zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 #### Re-create the Zowe keystore

 Re-create the Zowe keystore by deleting it and re-creating it.
-For more information, see [Configuring Zowe certificates](../user-guide/configure-certificates.md).
+For more information, see [Configuring PKCS12 certificates](../user-guide/configure-certificates-keystore.md).
 The Zowe keystore directory is the value of the `KEYSTORE_DIRECTORY` variable in the `zowe.yaml` file that is used to launch Zowe.
-See [Creating and configuring the Zowe instance directory](../user-guide/configure-instance-directory.md#keystore-configuration).

 ### API ML throws I/O error on GET request and cannot connect to other services